Monday, January 13, 2025

 He was also originally a snare crafter, because of a boon from a Adventure Path chronicle that gave access to new snares.
 But he had yet to deploy any snares in game, because they take time and materials to set up, so don't seem terribly practical for PFS play.
 I decided to drop that idea, and change his background from Sewer Dragon to Merchant, to play up the "knowledgeable about wealth and trying to acquire more" aspect of being obsessed with dragons, and his chosen exemplar in particular.

-The way oracular curses work changed substantially in the Remaster--the benefits of beign cursebound were removed, and in some cases, the drawbacks were simplified.
+The way oracular curses work changed substantially in the Remaster--the benefits of being cursebound were removed, and in some cases, the drawbacks were simplified.
 I've seen a number of complaints about these changes online, but Veellox is only 2nd level, so has rarely ever triggered his curse, so I'm not terribly attached to how it works.
 The original Ancestors curse was one of the most complicated to track, so the new curse is at least simpler to implement (and it has been triggered in both sessions I've played him since Remastering him).
 If I do decide that I still want to play with the concept of random ancestor spirits giving bonuses in return for obedience to their demands, that has been redone as the Meddling Futures feat.

-Up until now, I've used a reptilian humanoid D&D mini to represent Veellox, largely due to a limited supply of suitable LEGO heads.
+(Up until now, I've used a reptilian humanoid D&D mini to represent Veellox, largely due to a limited supply of suitable LEGO heads.
 But with the new D&D Minifigures series, I now have a dragonkin head to spare, and gold is one of the two colors in his scales (the other being green).

 Aikhaheni (kitsune barbarian 2) is a duskwalker barbarian with the spirit instinct.
 His bonus damage while raging is now spirit damage rather than positive or negative, which fits nicely with his devotion to Pharasma.
 Apart from that he did not change at all, even in his minor gear.
 His ancestry did not appear in Player Core or Player Core 2, so will continue to follow the rules in the Ancestry Guide